Clement-Pirelli/IntroToFlutter/dart_basics.md

 ```

-Note : it used to be that you'd have to use `new` just like in C# but again, generous gods.
+Note : it used to be that you'd have to use `new` just like in C# but this was removed as it was unneeded.

 ### Getters and setters